 - The best airstrip to fly to for Tassia is Lewa, followed by a scenic 2½–3-hour game drive to the camp.
 Alternatively, you can fly to Nanyuki or Lewa then take a private charter to Tassia’s own airstrip.
 It’s far quicker and only works out about US$200 more than the road transfer.

 Food & drink

-Food quality: The menus at Tassia are devised by Antonia, who completed a Leith’s cookery course.
-Expect inventive recipes with fresh ingredients and great presentation – they even have their own cookbook!
-They tend to offer dishes where guests can help themselves, rather than plating up portions.
+- The original menus at Tassia were devised by Antonia, who completed a Leith’s cookery course.
+We understand the same style has continued under the management of Martin and his wife.
+Expect inventive recipes with fresh ingredients and great presentation.
+They tend to offer dishes where guests can help themselves, rather than plated meals.

 Breakfast is a feast of cereals, fruit, fresh bread, eggs, bacon and other cooked treats.
 There is plenty on offer to keep you going for the morning.

 Lunch during our visit was a buffet of spicy beef samosas, avocado salad, green salad, and quails’ egg frittatas, followed by some small cookies.

 Dinner started while we were having drinks, with small plates of delicious canapés including falafel balls with yoghurt dressing, devilled quails’ eggs, spicy tomato soup and a leek and feta tart.
 All of them were incredibly tasty, and it was a nice informal atmosphere.